jeffreylees/reactnative-jwts/docs/adding-authentication-to-your-react-app-using-json-web-tokens.md

 AppRegistry.registerComponent('AwesomeProject', () => AwesomeProject);
 ```

 So let’s now modify this a bit.
-First, let’s go ahead and alter the way we’re grabbing `react-native` - we need to get both `react` and `react-native` (and let’s go ahead and pick up our tcomb library as well) as such:
+First, let’s go ahead and alter the way we’re grabbing `react-native` - we need to get both `react` and `react-native`.
+Let’s go ahead and pick up our tcomb library as well.
+Now the start of our app should look something like this:

 ```node
 var React = require('react');